ElMehdiLebbar/Seule/README.md

 ```
 #### Example

 🔹 Attach a function to the blur event.
-The blur event occurs when the <input> field loses focus:
+The blur event occurs when the &lt;input&#62; field loses focus:

 ```html
 <div id='app'>